StephenWhittington/Fullstack-Milestone-Project/README.md

     visit.
     3. Confirmed that the webpage has a responsive collapsing navbar that is easy to use and goes to the correct paths.

+1. **Password Reset**:
+    1. Go to password reset page
+    2. Try to submit the form with all inputs valid and verify that a success message appears.
+    3. Then the user gets an email they open it and click the link to go to change their password
+    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    5. Confirm that when the user goes to log back in they can use their new password.

 ### How it looks/works on different browsers and screen sizes

 My project runs smoothly on all screen sizes mainly due to the impact